chunyuan-w/tutorials/prototype_source/max_autotune_CPU_with_gemm_template_tutorial.rst

 In the Inductor CPU backend, we’ve introduced a C++ template-based GEMM implementation as an alternative to the ATen-based approach that relies on oneDNN and MKL libraries.
 This is similar to the max-autotune mode on CUDA, where implementations from ATen, Triton, and CUTLASS are considered.

+We have covered most popular data types, including FP32, BF16, FP16, and INT8, with epilogue fusions for x86 CPUs.

 How to activate ``max-autotune`` mode
 ------------